-- Traction Power Substation (TPSS) No. 1 in South San Francisco was energized on using both incoming Pacific Gas & Electric (PG&E) lines.
+- Traction Power Substation (TPSS) No. 1 in South San Francisco was energized using both incoming Pacific Gas & Electric (PG&E) lines.
 Sectionalization and short-circuit tests have been successfully completed. - Traction Power Substation (TPSS) #2 was energized on August 27, 2022.
 Sectionalization testing of Segment 4 has been completed.
 Short-circuit testing of Segment 4 in November 2022 was unsuccessful, and a re-test on February 4, 2023, also failed.
 Investigations identified conflicting drawings as the root cause of the failure.
 An audit of the TPS design is underway by Atkins.
 As noted above, a short-circuit re-test was conducted on May 20-21, 2023, and was not entirely successful.
-The next short-circuit re-test will likely occur in mid-late October 2023. - The JPB now reports that as of July 17, 2023, TPS 1 is 94% complete and TPS 2 is 99% complete.
-The Switching Station is 99% complete; and of the seven (7) Paralleling Stations, all but PS 3 are at 90% complete.
-Punchlist work continues on PS-5 and PS-6. - Grounding and bonding is complete in Segments 3 and 4, and a punch list review has been performed.
-Grounding and bonding is approximately 80% complete in Segments 1 and 2.
+The next short-circuit re-test will likely occur following the completion of Milestone 1, Segments 3 and 4 complete for live run testing. - Approximately 93% of traction power facilities work is complete. - Approximately 75% of fiber splicing is complete. - Approximately 75% of communication installations for Traction Power are complete. - - Work remaining includes energizations, commissioning, and testing. - Grounding and bonding is complete in Segments 3 and 4, and a punch list review has been performed.
+Punch list of Segment 3 grounding and bonding is underway. - Additional bonding and grounding will be required at Burlingame, San Bruno, and the 25th grade separation.